MiguelMarcelino/Somnus/README.md

 <hr>

 ## Dependencies
-- Java 11 (soon to be 17)
+- Java 17
-- Angular 12
+- Angular 15
-- Node 16
+- Node 19
-- npm 8.9
+- npm 9.6

 <hr>

-## Backend
-To deploy the backend just run the script `exp_backend_prod.sh`.
-If you open the script, you will notice that it uses the production environment, requiring you to create the `application-production.properties` file with the corresponding production properties.
-This will test the project and create an executable jar file, which you can use to deploy the server.
+## Running the backend locally
-You will also need to create a application-dev.properties to run Somnus.
+You will need to create a `application-dev.properties` to run Somnus.
 Here is a sample of what you need:
 ```
 ## Datasource
 spring.datasource.url=<db_link>